mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 ## What is software engineering?

 If we split the phrase software engineering and look up each word in a dictionary, software is defined as a program used by a computer, and engineering is the science and technology involved in designing, building, and using engines, machines, and structures.
 By combining these two definitions, software engineering can be understood as a science that involves designing, building, and using computer programs.
+Based on this definition, software engineering is not just about writing code, it is also about planning a good structure for the program for long-term maintainability.

 This definition closely matches my original understanding of software engineering, and in fact, it accurately describes the field.
 Examples of software engineering include designing and setting up a website, designing and creating an application for a phone, and designing and implementing an executable program on a computer.
+All of these tasks require thoughtful design, considerations, and decisions, so the program fits the users' needs and is easy to update or expand in the future.

 ## My software engineering class

 My first software engineering class is referred to as ICS 314 by my college.
-In this class, I learned many fundamental concepts related to software engineering:
+In this class, I learned many fundamental concepts related to software engineering that go beyond just writing code:

 * Open source software development
 * Configuration management